code4yonglei/deep-learning-intro/learners/setup.md

 you did not use Anaconda, use the Python package manager pip (see the [Jupyter website][jupyter-install] for details.)

-To start jupyter lab, open a terminal (Mac/Linux) or Anaconda prompt (Windows) and type the command:
+To start Jupyter Lab, open a terminal (Mac/Linux) or Anaconda prompt (Windows) and type the command:

 ```bash
 jupyter lab
 ```

-To start the Python interpreter without jupyter lab, open a terminal (Mac/Linux) or Anaconda prompt (Windows) or git bash and type the command:
+To start the Python interpreter without Jupyter Lab, open a terminal (Mac/Linux) or Anaconda prompt (Windows) or git bash and type the command:

 ```bash